lovebagels/toaster/README.md

-# Toasted Platforms - Toaster for unsupported platforms

-Toaster fork made by toaster devs which aims to support toaster on non-macOS/Linux systems, mainly UNIX-like.

 # Toaster - Simple macOS/Linux Package Manager

 ***This is no where near ready yet and only currently supports building packages.***